-Every country in the world has been rated red, amber or green for coronavirus during the Covid-19 pandemic.
-See below the green list countries you can visit without having to quarantine when you get home.
+Every country in the world is rated either red or non-red (‘rest of the world’) for coronavirus during the Covid-19 pandemic.
+See below the non-red list countries you can visit.

 You can travel home from green list countries without having to quarantine when you get back to the UK.
 But you still need to follow some rules.

-If you’re thinking of travelling abroad in the near future, it’s more important than ever that you check your policy so that you’re fully aware of the cover that’s included, particularly if the traffic light changes for your destination.
+If you’re thinking of travelling abroad in the near future, it’s more important than ever that you check your policy so that you’re fully aware of the cover that’s included, particularly if your destination changes from non-red to red.

 The cover that’s provided for Covid-19 on a travel insurance policy can vary significantly – for example, some policies will cover you if you need to quarantine on your return, but others may not, so our recommendation is to read up before you take flight.

-If the status of your destination changes colour, you’ll have to follow the rules that are in place at the time you want to travel.
+If the status of your destination changes, you’ll have to follow the rules that are in place at the time you want to travel.

-This can be especially difficult if you’re already on holiday and the country moves from green to red or amber while you’re there.
+This can be especially difficult if you’re already on holiday and the country moves from non-red to red while you’re there.

 Only British or Irish Nationals or those with residence rights in the UK will be allowed to enter the UK from red list countries.

-Yes, but you need to follow all the rules for coming back to the UK or you could be prosecuted and fined.
+You can, but you shouldn’t "except in the most extreme of circumstances".
+If you do, you need to follow all the rules for coming back to the UK or you could be prosecuted and fined.

-Also, as the Foreign Commonwealth and Development Office (FCDO) advises against travelling to most amber and red list countries, your travel insurance probably won’t cover you.
+Also, as the FCDO advises against travelling to most red list countries, your travel insurance probably won’t cover you.

-If your travel or flight operator cancels your trip because of the colour of the destination country changing, it should refund you.
+If your travel or flight operator cancels your trip because the destination country is put on the red list, it should refund you.

 But if you just choose not to travel because the change will make your trip less safe or more expensive, you’re unlikely to be refunded or covered by your travel insurance.